 We use it to refill our water bottles and also the bigger water bottle which we keep in the motorhome kitchen for cooking/ making coffees etc. That way we are only filtering what we needed to use as we needed it.

-I'll be honest, I was a bit sceptical about this product.
-I couldn't really see the potential… until the third night of our trip to the Italian Dolomites, where we were camped up a mountain and running low on water.
+I’ll be honest, I was a bit sceptical about this product.
+I’d never used a camping water filtration product before and I couldn’t really see the potential… until the third night of our trip to the Italian Dolomites, where we were camped up a mountain and running low on water.
 Being able to refill and use the jerrycan from a convenient stream was AMAZING and allowed us to continue our adventures in the wild.

 Also, you don’t need to add ANY chlorine.
 We always add chlorine to the tanks on our motorhome when we refill the water tank, just in case something is wrong with the water supply (we use this Chlorine religiously).
 Even though it’s really good and I can never taste it, I know it’s there and I LOVE the fact that we didn’t need to add any chlorine to the water which we are drinking.